 - Culture of change - the development of a culture which embraces continuous change with “can do” attitudes is the most important aspect of the Lean Environment

 One point that must be made clear is that a lean environment is not a stock control methodology or a special manufacturing method - it is a culture that embraces the above five attributes that must be used in the office as well as the shop floor.

 Whatever your current environment, your first question will be why to go through the pain and struggle of changing your environment in order to become lean.
 Why must your company select and pay for an enterprise solution such as WinMan?
 The answer is simple - profit.
 Profit is not a dirty word; the goal of any company must be to make money in order to sustain itself.

 Profit is seen as cash and traditionally cash gets eaten by stock as companies grow.
 The most exciting result for those companies starting down the road to a lean environment is an influx of cash in the bank as stock turns increase due to lean strategies.

 For example, a traditional manufacturing company starts on the lean journey and utilises the Integrated Lean toolsets within WinMan.
-It is very realistic that currently their stock turns may be 2-3 per year and by implementing a lean environment they consequently move their stock turns to 10.
-Not only is this realistically achievable, but doing so generates positive cash flow as a reduction of not having to put cash into stock, plus an annual savings per year in interest charges for debt services to carry the stock.
+It is very realistic that currently, their stock turns may be 2-3 per year and by implementing a lean environment they consequently move their stock turns to 10.
+Not only is this realistically achievable, but doing so generates positive cash flow as a reduction of not having to put cash into stock, plus annual savings per year in interest charges for debt services to carry the stock.